 If you somehow wound up on an unexpected night out in Tokyo and are in need of long pants or shoes, check out Don Quijote (affectionately called ‘Donki’ in Japan).
 It’s a mega store that sells everything you would ever need, from food to souvenirs to—you guessed it—clothes!

 There’s always at least one Don Quijote in all major areas of Tokyo so you should be able to find one with no problems.
-Also, if there was an apocalypse, you now know where you should hide yourself ????
+Also, if there was an apocalypse, this is the place to go.
+The stores are maze-like and stock everything you can imagine and more.

 If you want to find out more about Donki, definitely check out our blog to find out the interesting and weird things you can get there.